hswind4/IAMReX/Docs/IAMReX_documentation/source/Results.rst

 Compared with them, our algorithm has a 72.5% grid reduction with :math:`d/h=16`.
 And it has a 62.5% Lagrangian markers reduction compared with the DLM method :cite:`sharma2022coupled,zeng2022subcycling` with :math:`d/h=16`.

-When the simulation reaches the steady state, the total pressure drop balances the IB force generated by all particles in the streamwise z direction.
+When the simulation reaches the steady state, the total pressure drop balances the IB force generated by all particles in the streamwise :math:`z` direction.
 Following the equation in Akiki et al. :cite:`akiki2016immersed`, the theoretical drag force is given by

 .. math::